TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 ## Composer Saved my Life!

-Not sure why and how, but in composer some ["path" feature](https://getcomposer.org/doc/05-repositories.md#path) was added.
-And it was exactly what we looked for.
+Not sure why and how, but in composer ["path" feature](https://getcomposer.org/doc/05-repositories.md#path) was added. **And it was exactly what we looked for!**

+This is so simple that many people find it hard to believe.
+Forget private and open-sourced packages.
+Forget Gitlab, Satis and Github.
+This is **local filesystem only** solution. **All you need is comopser*.*

 ### Lets create First Local Package - Filesystem

-Remember, this is so simple that many people find it hard to believe.
-Forget private and open-source packages.
-Forget Gitlab, Satis and Github.
-This is **local filesystem only** solution.

 Back to Lekarna.cz.
-We had application that used own filesystem services.
+We had application that used own *filesystem services*.
 It was registered in `app/config/config.neon` (Nette app) and it was used in various scenarios.
-Once we needed to crate directory, store image, create image from database, download remote `.xml` etc. It was growing and huge coupling was born.
+Once we needed to create directory, store image, create image from database, download remote `.xml` etc. **It was growing and more and more coupled.**

 People started to create new classes and methods for what was already there, because there was too much code and nobody knew about it.